bbauska/W3Cx-2of5/README.md

 ```

 The computer will then see the beginning of the comment tag and start
-ignoring everything until it sees --&gt;, including the second &lt;!--.
+ignoring everything until it sees -->, including the second <!--.
-Once it sees --&gt;, it assumes the comment is done and goes back to
+Once it sees -->, it assumes the comment is done and goes back to
 processing everything it sees as HTML code and content, even though the
 writer may have meant it to be a comment.